Box Office: Koger Center for The Arts

 and Björk, and recorded with musicians such as Nelly Furtado, Faith No More, Joan

 Armatrading, Nine Inch Nails and the Dave Mathews Band.

 Conductor Valerie Sainte-Agathe, artistic director of the San Francisco Girls Chorus since 2013, has collaborated with artists such as Deborah Voigt, Philip Glass, Aaron Jay Kernis, Gustavo Dudamel and Michael Tilson Thomas.
-She has perfomed with the New Century Chamber Orchestra, The Knights Orchestra, Brooklyn Youth Chorus, Kronos Quartet and Tenet Ensemble.
+She has performed with the New Century Chamber Orchestra, The Knights Orchestra, Brooklyn Youth Chorus, Kronos Quartet and Tenet Ensemble.
 In 2018 she made her Carnegie Hall debut, conducting the Philip Glass Ensemble.
 During the 2018-19 season she served as artist in residence for Kronos Festival 2019.
 Ms. Sainte-Agathe served as music director for the Young Singers program of the Montpellier National Symphony and Opera in France from 1998-2011.

 The adult chorus for At War With Ourselves: 400 Years of You is comprised of professional singers from throughout the Columbia region — some coming from as far away as Greenville, SC — many of them also teachers.
-Included are students and professors from University of South Carolina, Allen University, Morris College, South Carolina State University, Columbia College, Trinity Episcopal Cathedral and Dreher High School.
+Included are students and professors from University of South Carolina, Allen University, South Carolina State University, Columbia College, Trinity Episcopal Cathedral and Dreher High School.
 The girls chorus is made up of 14 singers from Columbia’s Trinity Cathedral Choir of Men and Girls.
 Both choirs were prepared by Jared Johnson, Canon Organist and Choirmaster, Trinity Episcopal Cathedral.

 Featured Visual Artist